BergQuester/v8tr.github.io/_posts/2019-01-29-swift-code-style.md

 Designing a code style from scratch is a non-trivial task and requires consolidated efforts.
 Luckily, as Swift developers we don't have to reinvent the wheel and can utilize multiple existing *Swift style guides*.

-Let's explore the most prominent Swift coding styles which explain a great way to learn best language practices and are candidates to become a standard for your next project.
+Let's explore the most prominent Swift coding styles in more detail.

 ### Exploring Swift Code Styles

-The definition of *good code style* is subjective and my personal recommendation is to elaborate on multiple ones and shape them according to your project needs.
+The definition of *good code style* is subjective and my personal recommendation is to elaborate on multiple styles and shape them according to your project needs.
 The below list is here to help.

-Personally, I have used each of the code styles below at least in one production project and must admit that there much to learn from each of them.

 #### 1. Swift.org